khoi/khoi-hugo/content/post/two-sum.md

 categories = ["Daily Coding Problem"]
 +++

-From today I'll try to solve a programming problem everyday using Golang and push it to https://github.com/khoi/daily-coding-problem-in-go/
+From today I'll try to solve a programming problem every single day using Golang and push it up to https://github.com/khoi/daily-coding-problem-in-go/
 These programing problems are tailored, curated by [Daily Coding Problem](https://www.dailycodingproblem.com/).
 I highly recommend that you subscribe to them to exercise your brain everyday.

-The first problem I'm solving today is `Two Sum`, which is a trivial one.
+The first problem I'm solving today is `Two Sum`, which should be a trivial one.

 ## Problem